The Iliad

 Below: The Embassy to Achilles from Book IX the Iliad; adaptation of an original engraving by John Flaxman (1755-1826) that appeared

-Alfred J. Church's The Story of the Iliad (1892).
+in Alfred J. Church's The Story of the Iliad (1892).
 Source: Wikimedia Commons.
 Creator: Unknown.
 License: Public domain.